ZhilingYan/Medical-SAM-Bench/README.md

 ## 📋 Abstract

 SAMed-2 is a new foundation model for medical image segmentation built upon the SAM-2 architecture.
 Specifically, we introduce a temporal adapter into the image encoder to capture image correlations and a confidence-driven memory mechanism to store high-certainty features for later retrieval.
 This memory-based strategy counters the pervasive noise in large-scale medical datasets and mitigates catastrophic forgetting when encountering new tasks or modalities.

-This repository provides:
-- 🔧 Unified implementation and evaluation framework for SAMed-2
-- 🏆 Fair comparison across different medical SAM models
-- 🚀 Easy-to-use interface for testing your own medical images

 ## 📰 News